-Basic Degree Merit Aid
+Basic Degree Merit Scholarships

-Union Presbyterian offers Merit Aid for full-time study in the first professional degree program (the M.Div., M.A.C.E., and the M.Div./M.A.C.E.).
+Union Presbyterian offers Merit Scholarships for full-time study in the first professional degree program (the M.Div., M.A.C.E., and the M.Div./M.A.C.E.).
 These awards are made to incoming students who have demonstrated academic excellence and who have participated in the life of the church and their communities.
-Merit Aid for PC(USA) students may be up to 100% of tuition plus an additional grant which may be used to cover housing, books and other costs.
+Merit Scholarships for PC(USA) students may be up to 100% of tuition plus an additional grant which may be used to cover housing, books and other costs.
 For non-PC(USA) students and those not considering ordination in the PC(USA), the tuition grant portion is capped at 75% of the cost of tuition.

-All admitted applicants are automatically considered for merit awards without submission of an additional application.
+All admitted applicants are automatically considered for Merit Scholarships without submission of an additional application.
 To ensure consideration, a completed admission application must be submitted by March 15th.

-Basic Degree Merit Aid Renewal Criteria
+Basic Degree Merit Scholarship Renewal Criteria

 The faculty's Student Assessment and Awards Committee reviews awards for renewal each Spring.
-In order to have their scholarship renewed, students on merit scholarships must maintain at least a 3.0 cumulative GPA.
-Students whose GPA falls below 3.0 will lose their merit aid for the next academic year but may reapply for the following academic year.
+In order to have their scholarship renewed, students with Merit Scholarships must maintain at least a 3.0 cumulative GPA.
+Students whose GPA falls below 3.0 will lose their scholarship for the next academic year but may reapply for the following academic year.
 Please see page 7-4 for a description of the duration of these awards.

-The committee will occasionally offer merit awards to individuals who did not receive an award in their first year but whose work at Union Presbyterian has been outstanding.
-Applications for these awards are made available in January.
+The committee will occasionally offer scholarships to individuals who did not receive an award in their first year but whose work at Union Presbyterian has been outstanding.
+Applications for these scholarships are made available in January.